fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 ----------------------

 In ``jupyter lab`` you have the option to embed ``Figures`` in regular output cells, on the side with ``sidecar``, or show figures in separate Qt windows.
-Note that once you have selected a display mode we do not recommend switching to a different display mode, restart the kernel to reliably choose a different display mode.
-By default fastplotlib figures will be embedded in the notebook cell's output.
+Note: Once you have selected a display mode, we do not recommend switching to a different display mode.
+Restart the kernel to reliably choose a different display mode.
+By default, fastplotlib figures will be embedded in the notebook cell's output.

 The `quickstart example notebook <https://github.com/fastplotlib/fastplotlib/blob/main/examples/notebooks/quickstart.ipynb>`_